istepaniuk/istepaniuk-com/dear-recruiter/index.md

 I am always open for new opportunities, and it is always good to keep an eye on our industry's needs.
 I receive many requests or proposals like yours every week.
 Unfortunately, I could not possibly answer them all personally.
 That is why I have created this page on my site, I hope you do not mind.

 Even if I were actively searching for a new challenge, there are a couple of things I need to know **upfront**, before actually considering it.
-Because this is **non-negotiable**, I generally do not deal with external recruiters, headhunters or employment agencies of any sort.
+Because this is **non-negotiable**, I do not deal with external recruiters, headhunters or employment agencies of any sort.
 Understandably, they cannot provide this information.
 I am sorry.

 The list may seem a bit extensive, but after all, these are basic things I would look for if I was applying for a position myself.